 However, in the 1950s it was evacuated because the living conditions were so poor, and it is not quite as vibrant as it used to be in that sense.
 You will find that much of the area has been transformed into museums so that you can explore the caves freely, and there is even a magnificent cave church that you really do need to go and visit.

-30. Cortina d’Ampezzo – the best place in Italy for skiing
+The best place in Italy for skiing

 A ski resort in Northern Italy, how could you resist the slopes and good atmosphere that this location brings?
 It is actually part of the Dolomiti Superski area, and there are a huge number of courses that you can try out, as well as slopes that are dedicated to practising and performing tricks using skis or boards.

 There is even an open-air museum, and if you don’t fancy the idea of skiing, there are plenty of hiking trails that you can follow instead.
 Plus, at the end of it all, you can return to a wonderfully warm chalet to shake the cold off and really snuggle up.
-Cortina d’Ampezzo is one of the best skiing places in Italy and a perfect gateway to exlore the Dolomites.
+Cortina d’Ampezzo is one of the best skiing places in Italy and a perfect gateway to explore the Dolomites.

-31. Lake Maggiore
+38. Lake Maggiore

 Best offbeat places to visit in Italy!